PEOPLE WITH ALBINISM - LIVING UNDER THE SHADOW OF DEATH

 Albinos are those without 'colour' i.e. without melanin.
 Life is hard for albinos throughout Africa, but especially in Tanzania.
 At best, they face raw prejudice; at worst, they are hunted for their flesh, the results of superstitious beliefs.
 Now Rotary offers them a helping hand.

-Click on the thumbnail image, then scroll through the pictures at your own pace, by clicking the arrow on the right of the image
+Click on the thumbnail image above, then scroll through the pictures at your own pace, by clicking the arrow on the right of the image

 SHOULD THE ABSENCE OF COLOUR, WHICH IS WHAT ALBINISM IS, BE A DEATH SENTENCE?